MathisWellmann/lfest-rs/README.md

     * min_size
     * max_size
     * step_size
+- check if limit order gets executed as market order when limit_price is worse than bid / ask

 ### Contributions
 If you find a bug or would like to help out, feel free to create a pull-request.